-Canyon Creek flows from an alpine lake in the Trinity Alps Wilderness past meadows, over waterfalls, and a through a rugged, heavily forested canyon to the Trinity River.
+Canyon Creek flows from an alpine lake in the Trinity Alps Wilderness past meadows, over waterfalls, and through a rugged, heavily forested canyon to the Trinity River.
 The creek provides good steelhead and salmon habitat and its canyon is one of the more popular trail routes into the Wilderness.
 The creek offers class III-IV whitewater boating opportunities.
 The watershed provides habitat for Pacific fisher, marten, wolverine, bald eagle, spotted owl, and Peregrine falcon.
 The creek was recommended for protection by the Forest Service.

 North Fork Trinity River – 27.7 miles

 The North Fork Trinity River rises from the Trinity Alps high country and flows south to the Trinity River.
 The North Fork provides excellent habitat for coho and Chinook salmon, and steelhead.
-The North Fork’s spectacular scenery, rugged canyon, and waterfalls attracts hikers, backpackers, anglers, and hunters.
+The North Fork’s spectacular scenery, rugged canyon, and waterfalls attract hikers, backpackers, anglers, and hunters.
 The river also offers class IV-V whitewater boating opportunities.
 The watershed provides habitat for Pacific fisher, marten, wolverine, bald eagle, spotted owl, and Peregrine falcon.
 The river is recommended for protection by the Forest Service.